luciusmagn/nary-lang/README.md

 * Easy integration with Rust functions and data types
 * Fairly efficient (1 mil iterations in 0.75 sec on my 5 year old laptop)
 * Low compile-time overhead (~4 secs for debug build, ~11 secs for release build)
-* Simple, easy-to-use language features
+* Easy-to-use language based on JS+Rust
 * Support for overloaded functions
 * No additional dependencies
 * No unsafe code